alvarowolfx/gcloud-dota-app/README.md

-# Dota 2 App using Flutter, Firebase and Google Cloud
+# Dota 2 App using (Flutter or React Native), Firebase and Google Cloud

 This is a pet project that born with the idea of having a nice subject to go through some Live Coding sessions.
 We are getting data from [DotaBuff](https://dotabuff.com) website to have more info about the heroes and latest matches.